 Facilities, Utilities, and Health Care

-- Bear Creek is connected to the Alaska Highway system by the Seward Highway.
+- Bear Creek is connected to the Alaska Highway system and is 5 miles north of Seward.
 The Seward Airport also provides daily air service and charters.
 The Port of Seward serves cruise ships, the state ferry, cargo barges, and ocean freighters from Seattle and overseas.
 Its small boat harbor has moorage and two boat launch ramps.
 The Alaska Railroad provides over 1.4 billion pounds of cargo transit each year, importing cargo for the Interior and exporting coal to the Pacific Rim.

 - State Ferry